-Pneumatic tires, also called air-filled, are tires that use air pressure to maintain their structure.
-They have a valve stem that protrudes either from the side or into the center of the wheel.
-The valve stem is the connection that you use to fill or empty air from the tire and also check the tire air pressure.
-Most tires you see on other vehicles — cars, bicycles, motorcycles — are pneumatic.
-Pneumatic tires come in two flavors: inner tube and tubeless.
+Pneumatic tires, also called air-filled tires, are made of supple rubber and use air pressure to maintain their structure.
+They have a valve stem that protrudes either from the side or into the center of the wheel, which you use to fill or empty air from the tire and also check the air pressure.
+Most tires that you see on other vehicles — cars, bicycles, motorcycles — are pneumatic.
+Pneumatic tires come in two flavors: tubeless and inner tube.

-Tubeless tires are common on automobiles, consists of only the tire that forms an air-tight seal around the tire rim.
+Tubeless tires are common on automobiles, consisting of only the tire that forms an air-tight seal around the tire rim.
 The tire rim houses the valve stem.
 Tubeless tires tend to be more heavy duty, puncture resistant, and higher performance.
+For that reason, you’ll generally only find these more expensive tires on premium and performance scooters.
 However, if you do get a flat or need to change the tire, it can be a real pain.
 On some electric scooters you will actually have to take the whole wheel to a tire shop and have them use their tire removal machine to get it off.

 Inner tube tires

-Inner tube tires are common on bicycles and electric scooters, they have a heavy outer tire “shell” which has the treads and a surface that contacts the road.
-Inside the tire is a separate tube that holds the air and has the valve that is used for filling.
-If the tire is punctured, only the inner tube needs to be patched or replaced.
+Inner tube pneumatic tires are common on bicycles and electric scooters; they have a heavy outer tire “shell,” which has treads and makes contact with the road.
+Inside the outer tire is a separate inner tube that holds the air and has the valve stem.
+If the outer tire is punctured, only the inner tube needs to be patched or replaced.

 Lower rolling coefficient of friction means that these tires lose less energy as they roll along the ground.
-This means you will get better mileage and higher top speed with pneumatic tires.
+You will get better mileage and higher top speed with pneumatic tires.

-Pneumatic tires have a better static coefficient of friction which means they are less likely to slip as they roll along the ground.
+Pneumatic tires are made of supple rubber and have a better static coefficient of friction, which means they are less likely to slip as they roll along the ground.
 They will allow you to stop more quickly without sliding.
-Additionally, they provide better traction, even in wet conditions.
+Additionally, they provide better traction even in wet conditions.

 Solid tires use a rubber or solid polyurethane foam filling material to provide structural integrity, rather than air pressure.
 They are completely immune to punctures and will never go flat like a pneumatic tire.
 This is their major (and only) benefit.
 In every other way, solid tires are inferior to pneumatic tires.